jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ### What Have We Learned ?

-* A variable is a place with a name which store a value
+* A variable is a place with a name which stores a value.
 * How to declare variables with ```var```
-* How to store values in it and fetch them back later
+* How to store values in it and fetch them back later.
 * Those values got types!

-Our next video will details variable types.
+Our next video will detail variable types.

 --